ColeFettermanPSU/StudySprint_Release/README.md

 * Extra notes for session details
 * Progress graph (bar chart of completed sessions)
 * Session history display
-* Local data persistence using browser storage
+* Persistent data storage using MongoDB (full-stack version)

 ---

 ## Project Structure

 StudySprint_Release/
-├── index.html
-├── style.css
-├── script.js
+├── client/
-├── README.md
+├── server/
-└── images/
+├── images/
-└── penn-state-logo.png
+└── README.md

 ---

 ## How It Works

 1. The user starts a study session using the timer
 2. After completing the session, the user clicks "Finish Session"
 3. The user enters study details (major, topic, notes)
-4. The session is saved in the browser using LocalStorage
+4. The frontend sends the data to an Express backend using API requests
-5. The progress graph updates with a new bar
+5. The backend stores the data in MongoDB
-6. The session history is displayed below
+6. The frontend retrieves stored data to update the graph and session history

 ---

-## Live Website
+## Live Demo

+Frontend (GitHub Pages):
 https://colefettermanpsu.github.io/StudySprint_Release/

 ---

+## Full Stack Implementation

+In addition to the static GitHub Pages version, this project includes a full-stack implementation using Node.js, Express, and MongoDB.

+The frontend communicates with a backend API to:

+- Save study sessions
+- Retrieve session history
+- Delete stored sessions

+Session data is stored in MongoDB, allowing for persistent storage beyond the browser.

+The full-stack version runs locally and demonstrates client-server communication and database integration.

+---

 ## Current Status

-This project is a functional static MVP.
-It includes:
+This project is a functional MVP that includes both:

-* A working timer system
-* Session tracking and logging
-* A visual progress graph
+* A static frontend version hosted on GitHub Pages
-* A clean and responsive interface
+* A full-stack implementation using Express and MongoDB

-The application is fully usable through GitHub Pages without requiring a backend server.
+The static version demonstrates the UI and core functionality, while the full-stack version provides persistent data storage and API-based interaction.

 ---

 ## Future Improvements

 * Daily/weekly aggregated progress tracking
 * Improved UI and animations
 * User authentication system
 * Cloud-based database integration
 * Enhanced mobile responsiveness

 ---